roeltje788/brum/README.md

 ### TLD list
 This list is originally from IANA: https://www.iana.org/domains/root/db Though since IANA does not provide the list as csv, the following list is used which uses the IANA list as source: https://raw.githubusercontent.com/gh0stwizard/iana-tld-extractor/master/tld.csv
+Several TLD's have been added by hand in this file.
+The file is inside the 'tld' folder.

 ### Wikipedia public resolvers
 There is no official list of public resolvers to test the RPKI deployment.